-There might be a five percent drop in greenhouse gas emissions this year as per the UN Conference on Trade and Development, but the rise in volume of single-use plastic waste attributed to hygiene practices and quarantine protocols remains to be an environmental concern.
+There might be a five percent drop in greenhouse gas emissions this year according to the UN Conference on Trade and Development, but the rise in single-use plastic waste attributed to hygiene practices and quarantine protocols remain an environmental concern.

-With the increase in PPE production and temporary closure of recycling facilities, can this plastic waste problem become a business opportunity?
+With the increase in PPE production and temporary closure of recycling facilities, can the plastic waste problem become a business opportunity?

 Global sales of disposable face masks are set to increase from $800 million in 2019 to $166 billion in 2020, according to business consulting firm Grand View Research.
-Even before the pandemic started, eight million tonnes of plastic waste ended up in the ocean every year.
-This is particularly prominent in Southeast Asia which houses some of the top ocean polluters—Indonesia, Philippines and Vietnam.
+Even before the pandemic, eight million tons of plastic waste end up in the ocean every year.
+This is particularly prominent in Southeast Asia, which houses some of the top ocean polluters—Indonesia, Philippines, and Vietnam.

 Building a circular economy means asserting a model for sustainability.
 Filipinos toss around 59.8 billion plastic sachets and more than 17 billion shopping bags every year.
-Around 16.5 billion pieces of “labo” bags (small, thin and often transparent plastic used in eateries and neighborhoods) are also discarded.
-Despite this, we’ve seen local attempts to decrease dependency on plastic material—but we also need to multiply these efforts by establishing more green health facilities and introducing sustainable plastic alternatives.
+Around 16.5 billion pieces of “labo” bags (small, thin, and often transparent plastic used in eateries and neighborhoods) are also discarded.